 Objective The AFG STI plan rewards Executives for the achievement of objectives directly linked to AFG's business strategy that is focused on earnings diversification and providing choice and competition to consumers.
 Participation All Executives STI opportunity The STI available to each Executive is set at a level based on role, responsibilities and market data for the achievement of stretching targets against specific KPIs.
-The target STI opportunity for each Executive in FY19 is listed at 3.1 as an absolute dollar amount and as a percentage of the Executive's fixed base.
+The target STI opportunity for each Executive in FY20 is listed at 3.1 as an absolute dollar amount and as a percentage of the Executive's fixed base.
 Performance period The performance period is the relevant Financial Year.
 KPIs and weightings are set and reviewed each year to ensure that the STI targets remain relevant for the current environment and Executives remain focused on clear goals for the period.
 Link between performance and reward The KPI targets are selected based on what needs to be achieved over each financial performance period to deliver the business strategy over the long term.
-From FY18 onwards the KPIs will include a financial target and current year delivery of at least one strategically relevant KPI relating to the Group's long-term strategy.
+In FY21 100% of the STI target for all KMPs (other than COO) will be allocated to NPAT, with the potential need to change strategy and priorities quickly we believe this could be hindered by KMP being focussed on other short term strategic targets.
 The weightings for each KPI is set for each performance period based on the specific business targets set by the Board.
 A minimum threshold hurdle is set for each KPI included in the scorecard before any payment is made in respect of that KPI measure.
-In order for any STI award to be payable, a conduct gateway must also be achieved.
+In order for any STI award to be payable, a conduct gateway including leadership qualities must also be achieved.
 Assessment of performance The Board reviews and approves the performance assessment and STI payments for the CEO and all other Executives.
 Payment method STI payments are delivered as cash.

-3.4) FY20 STI Opportunity
+3.4 FY21 STI Opportunity

-Offers to participate in STI awards for 2020 were made to Executives under the STI Plan on the terms set out below.
+Offers to participate in STI awards for 2021 were made to Executives under the STI Plan on the terms set out below.

-The amount of the STI award each participant may become entitled to (if any) will be determined by the Remuneration and Nomination Committee and approved by the Board based on achievement against the targeted NPAT as approved by the Board (60%), AFGHL settlement volumes (20%) and AFG Business (AFG's new digital broking platform for commercial SME lending) settlement volumes (20%).
-The allocation of these targets is dependent upon the Executive's role in the business however all have a NPAT target.
+The amount of the STI award each participant may become entitled to (if any) will be determined by the Remuneration and Nomination Committee and approved by the Board based on achievement against the targeted NPAT as approved by the Board (100%).
+In the instance of the COO (who is a KMP), the STI award is based on achievement against the targeted NPAT (70%) as well as AFG's Technology Enhancement Project (30%).
+More broadly the allocation of targets is dependent upon the Executive's role in the business, however all have a substantial proportion of their STI linked to a NPAT target.

-3.5) The LTI Plan - 2018, 2019 and 2020 Grants
+3.5 The LTI Plan - 2019, 2020 and 2021 Grants

-AFG has established the LTI Plan to assist in the longer term motivation, retention and reward of KMP and certain senior employees.
+AFG has established the LTI Plan to assist in the longer-term motivation, retention and reward of KMP and certain senior employees.
 The LTI Plan is designed to align the interests of Executives and senior management with the interests of shareholders by providing an opportunity for the participants to receive an equity interest in AFG and to ensure a focus on long term sustainable growth.
 Details of the LTI Grants are provided below.